PaulskPt/M5Cardputer_and_M5Echo_I2C_text_to_morse_code/README.md

 Now the sketch is waiting for your input:
 In case of a text: type the text.
 End it with a space character and confirm your entry by hitting the \<Enter\> key.
 In case of a command: first press the "ctrl" button (down-left) followed by a letter, one of the letters shown in the list of COMMANDS above ({c, i, d, r, s, g, e}).
-After pressing these two keys the sketch of the Cardputer will interprete and handle the command given.
+After pressing these two keys, one after the other, the sketch of the Cardputer will interprete and handle the command given.
 If it is a command for the M5Echo the M5Cardputer will immediately send a command type of message, containing the command you entered, to the M5Echo.
 My experience is that this goes very rapidly.
 On the oscillographs one can see that an I2C command type of message only contains 6 bytes.